HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Start with the lid vent 100% open and the 3 bottom vents 100% open.

-Place a candy thermometer in the lid vent and observe the temperature readings throughout the cooking session*.
+Monitor the temperature readings throughout the cooking session.

 Cook the chicken for 45 minutes.
 No peeking allowed!